Gabenca/Python/Applications/Web/Laboranalysis/deployment/readme.md

-# Ansible CM stuff for Python laboranalysis web application deployment
+# Helper stuff for deployment
-**This directory contains some different Ansible CM stuff for laboranalysis Python application deployment.**
+**This directory contains some different stuff for laboranalysis Python application deployment.**